 The Perfect Location

-Ariel House, the Dublin Guesthouse, is located in Ballsbridge, Dublin 4, a region of Dublin famous for Victorian architecture and leafy, timeless elegance.
-Ariel House is regarded as one of the leading guesthouses Dublin has to offer.
+Ariel House is an award-winning bed and breakfast in Ballsbridge, Dublin 4, a region of Dublin famous for Victorian architecture and leafy, timeless elegance.
+Voted as one of the top places to stay in Dublin, Ariel House is ranked no.1 on TripAdvisor for Ballsbridge accommodation.
 It’s proximity to the city centre and historic architecture has seen many of the world’s embassies locate here.
 It’s also packed with excellent bars, restaurants and things to do.

-Ariel House Guesthouse, Dublin, is a stone’s throw from the world famous Aviva Stadium, the home of Irish Rugby & Soccer.
+The Ariel House Bed and Breakfast in Ballsbridge is, Dublin, is a stone’s throw from the world famous Aviva Stadium, the home of Irish Rugby & Soccer.
 It is also next door to Lansdowne Road DART station, where trains stop frequently.
 These reliable green commuter trains ferry visitors through the city and up and down the Dublin coast.
 The Royal Dublin Show (RDS) is around the corner and is home to a variety of concerts and events, including the annual Horse show.
 We are also a step away from Dublin’s Institute of Public Administration.

 We are close to the bustle, yet an oasis of quiet for that good night’s sleep.
-Complimentary on site parking is also available to residents of our guesthouse.
+Complimentary on site parking is also available to residents of our our bed and breakfast in Ballsbridge.

 From the Airport